 Reviewer’s Comments

-HUMAN BRUCELLOSIS AMONG PYREXIA OF UNKNOWN ORIGIN CASES IN TWO TERTIARY’S HOSPITALS, IN SANA'A, YEMEN
+HUMAN BRUCELLOSIS AMONG PYREXIA OF UNKNOWN ORIGIN CASES IN TWO TERTIARYHOSPITALS, IN SANA'A, YEMEN

 ABSTRACT

 Background and objectives: Brucellosis continues a most important health problem in numerous parts of the world and in the Middle East regions is a significant origin of acute febrile illness.
 However, consistent with the World Health Organization, brucellosis is schedule as one of seven neglected zoonotic diseases.
 Brucellosis is an important cause of PUO in endemic areas.
 Living near animals is a major risk factor for disease.
 Estimates of the prevalence of brucellosis among PUO patients are not available for many countries of the world including Yemen.This study was conducted to determine Brucella antibodies among patients with fever of unknown origin, and to determine the association of brucellosis with demographic characteristics, including age, sex, residence, educational level and occupation.
 Also, identify clinical symptoms and risk factors for Brucellainfection among PUO cases.